Previous “Best Of” posts

 The problem, as I see it, is that there’s simply nothing there.
 They pull out poor Punxsutawney Phil, and then…a person announces whether the rodent saw his shadow or not.
 The groundhog doesn’t actually react in any visible way.
 The whole thing isn’t even as goofy as “Is the groundhog awake or not?”.
 No, the weather-predicting woodchuck is utterly unnecessary to the proceedings.
 They could just flip a coin.
 Or skip the whole thing entirely.

-In the midst of confronting the vast and moronic reach that Groundhog Day has attained, I learned quite a lot from a CNN article detailing they day’s history.
+In the midst of confronting the vast and moronic reach that Groundhog Day has attained, I learned quite a lot from a CNN article detailing the day’s history.
 For instance, did you know that once upon a time, they ate Punxsutawney Phil after he made his guess?

 Before he was a celebrity, though, he was lunch.
 In a terrible twist, the earliest Groundhog Days of the 19th century involved devouring poor Phil after he made his prediction.
 The year 1887 was the year of the “Groundhog Picnic,” Yoder said.
 Pennsylvania historian Christopher Davis wrote that locals cooked up groundhog as a “special local dish,” served at the Punxsutawney Elk Lodge, whose members would go on to create the town’s Groundhog Club.
 Diners were “pleased at how tender” the poor groundhog’s meat was, Davis said.